parameswaranvv/param-site/content/blog/struts1-spring-boot-migration.md

 author: Param V V
 ---

-# struts-spring-example

-## Migrating a Struts 1 application to Spring Boot

-## Steps to migrate:

 __This document outlines the steps necessary to make the bare minimum changes to a Struts 1 Web application, to eliminate the dependency on a hosted container and instead, operate as a Spring Boot application with embedded container.__

 __Dependencies__